 Prepare your boat with the proper accessories and equipment.
 Your boat comes from the factory already equipped with U.S. Coast Guard required safety equipment such as a fire extinguisher, horn, and proper inland lighting.
 In addition, the law requires that you keep Coast Guard-approved personal flotation devices on board for yourself and your passengers.
-We recommend that you also keep other useful safety equipment on the boat, such as a first aid kit, a signal device and/or flashlight, a marine radio, an anchor with line, and mooring lines with bumpers.
+We recommend that you also keep other useful safety equipment on the boat, such as a first aid kit, a signal device and/or flashlight, a cell phone, a marine radio, an anchor with line, and mooring lines with bumpers.
 You may need other items depending on your location, and you should check with local authorities and your dealer for further information.

 Know your boat and keep it properly maintained.
-We strongly encourage you to arrange for a Supra dealer to perform a pre-season inspection of your boat.
+We strongly encourage you to arrange for a Supra/Moomba dealer to perform a pre-season inspection of your boat.
 The various boat systems need professional annual inspection and servicing to ensure that important components are maintained to their original specifications, especially as they age.
 You should inspect these systems with each outing, paying close attention to the engine and exhaust systems, specifically around the manifolds, gaskets, and welds for signs of leakage or corrosion.
 Replace all worn or suspect hoses and fittings.
 Perform scheduled maintenance and repairs to keep all systems in working order.
 For more information regarding maintenance, refer to your Owner’s Manual or talk to your service professional.

 Know and comply with all boating rules and regulations that apply in your region.
 Before heading to the water, check with local and state authorities about boating and safety requirements.
 If you have access to the internet, most states have websites with information regarding boating rules and regulations.
 You can also check the U.S. Coast Guard website, listed below, for information on federal regulations and recreational boating safety.
-If you don’t have internet access, you can call or write the federal or state organizations to have information sent to you by mail.
+If you don’t have internet access, you can call the federal or state organizations to have information sent to you by mail.

 Take a safe boating course.
 In recent years, more than 80% of all reported fatalities occurred on boats where the operator had not received boating safety instruction.(1) Safe boating classes are offered by various groups and organizations, including the U.S. Coast Guard and U.S. Power Squadron.
 The more you know, the safer you, your passengers and others around you will be.